Last updated April 13, 2020 with information about symptoms, testing procedures and prevention techniques.

-- If you are feeling sick, first call your primary care physician’s office.
+- If you’re feeling sick, first call your primary care physician’s office.

 - If you don’t have a primary care physician, call any urgent care or walk-in clinic in our community.
 Call ahead before visiting any medical facility to avoid spreading the virus to others.

-- Do not go to an emergency room unless you have a life-threatening emergency.
+- Don’t go to an emergency room unless you have a life-threatening emergency.